maliahavlicek/ms4_challenger/documentation/TESTING.md

 Please note: Since flex grid is the basis of CSS IE 11 and ios lower than 11 will not render the app nicely.

-These tests are lighter on the functionality with more attention being paid to the layout and console logs:
+These tests are light on the functionality with more attention being paid to the layout and console logs:

 The matrix for the browsers, operating systems and screen sizes is as follows: